holochain/docs-pages/src/concepts/3_source_chain.md

-# 03: Private data on your local source chain
+# 03. The source chain: a personal data store

 <div class="coreconcepts-intro" markdown=1>
 Each user in a Holochain network creates and stores their own data in a journal called a **source chain**.
 Each journal entry is cryptographically signed by its author, and is immutable once it's written.